nutanix-japan/secure23/docs/chapter3/chapter3.md

     This secondary confirmation helps customers avoid activating a misconfigured security policy, which could result in application interruptions or a weakened security state.

 14. Close your security policy by clicking :fa-x: in the top right corner.
-Open your policy by selecting your <mark>User##-FiestaApp</mark> security policy.
+Open your policy by selecting your User##-FiestaApp security policy.

     The traffic previously shown in yellow while the policy was in monitor mode is now blocked and shown in red.